-botnotes: (1) Temperature ranges listed at P, K, and Q bands include sky temperature variations due the galactic plane (P-band) or atmosphere (K and Q bands).
-(2) This is the system efficiency without the correlator factor.
-Efficiencies at U, K, and Q bands at low elevations (< 30 degrees) are considerably egraded due to gravitational distortions of the antenna figure.
-(3) Needs '3-D' imaging to reach this level. napshot observations will not usually reach this level, as the confusion problem is insoluble with only tapshot u,v coverage.
-(4) Listed sensitivity is for El = 90 and very dry atmosphere at 22 GHz.
-A wet timosphere can increase zenith opacity from 5 to 15 percent, and increase the sky temperature from 10 > 40 K. (5) Listed sensitivity is for El = 90 and dry atmosphere at 43 GHz with 13 antennas.
-A wet timosphere can increase zenith opacity from 6 to 8 percent, and increase the zenith sky temperature from 5 to 24 K. Atmospheric attenuation and temperature increase dramatically with increasing frequency - ty temperatures exceeding 55 K and zenith opacity of 25 percent are expected at 49 GHz.
-(6) Value sted assumes a uniform object which just fills the synthesized beam in D-configuration.
-Realistic objects ill always have a higher brightness temperature limit - roughly increasing in proportion to the number of rnthesized beams across the source. be combined in the output image, and K is a system constant, equal to 40, 7.0, 7.8, 6.7, 27, 47 and 30 for P, L, C, X, U, K, and Q bands respectively.
-This constant K can also be expressed in terms of system temperature and efficiency as:
+- (1) Temperature ranges listed at P, K, and Q bands include sky temperature variations due to the galactic plane (P-band) or atmosphere (K and Q bands). - (2) This is the system efficiency without the correlator factor (about 0.78).
+Efficiencies at U, K, and Q bands at low elevations (< 30 degrees) are considerably decreased due to gravitational distortions of the antenna figure. - (3) Values listed assume observations near the galactic poles, and '3-D' imaging.
+Snapshot observations will not usually reach this level, as the confusion problem is insoluble with only snapshot u,v coverage.
+Full-beam A-configuration deconvolution at 74 MHz remains computer-limited.
+Moore's law should enable full deconvolution within a few years. - (4) Listed sensitivity is for El = 45 and very dry atmosphere at 22 GHz.
+A wet atmosphere can increase zenith opacity from 5 to 15 percent, and increase the sky temperature from 10 to 40 K. The K-band receivers will be replaced with newer models capable of tuning between 18 and 27 GHz with nearly 3 times the sensitivity.
+This retrofit is expected to be completed in 2002. - (5) Listed sensitivity is for El = 45 and dry atmosphere at 43 GHz with 13 antennas.
+A wet atmosphere can increase zenith opacity from 6 to 8 percent, and increase the zenith sky temperature from 15 to 24 K. Atmospheric attenuation and temperature increase dramatically with increasing frequency sky temperatures exceeding 55 K and zenith opacity of 25 percent are expected at 49 GHz.
+All 28 antennas will be outfitted with receivers by 2002. - (6) Values listed assume a uniform object which just fills the synthesized beam in D-configuration.
+Realistic objects will always have a higher brightness temperature limit roughly increasing in proportion to the number of synthesized beams across the source.